 #1 – Myrkur – M

-The record that just missed its nomination?
+And the one that just missed its nomination!

 lluminata – Where Stories Unfold

 Fully rooted in Gothic Metal, the new record of the Austrian band Illuminata now presents itself as – well – Cinematic Metal.
 And indeed, the new disc has the touch and feel of a film soundtrack of sorts.
 What really struck me is their fresh approach to their music, not something we have found a lot lately.
-This band really was able to find their niche and to prosper.
+This band really was able to find their niche and prosper.
 And I like their fresh approach to things, willing to go new ways to sell their tune.
 A pity that the double-female front has disappeared and now we basically have your standard Gothic outfit with the female front chick again.
 An advantage bitterly squandered.
 Well.